January 12, 2012 | WebMemo on Labor

 - This harms both co-workers and customers.

 - When a worker takes intermittent leave or takes off work without providing advance notice, employers may not be able to find a replacement worker in time.
 Instead, two-thirds of employers respond by reassigning the absent worker’s tasks to the conscientious employees still working.
 Workers who misuse sick leave thus force responsible co-workers to cope with a heavier workload.

 - Sometimes, however, jobs cannot be reassigned and replacements cannot be found on short notice.
-In these cases, the job goes undone—to the detriment of customers.
+In these cases, the job is left undone—to the detriment of customers.
 For example, in just one month, intermittent FMLA leave use forced one Verizon office to leave over 8,900 customer calls unanswered.

-- Abuse of the leave granted by HFA would reduce productivity, thus increasing the cost of business while decreasing incentive for capital investment.
-This would cost jobs.
+- Abuse of the leave granted by HFA reduces productivity, thus increasing the cost of business while decreasing incentive for capital investment.
+This costs jobs.

 - Mandated benefits have many of the same labor market effects as raising taxes on workers.
 Therefore, Congress should not raise taxes on workers during the middle of a steep economic downturn.

 - Less take-home pay means less savings and less consumption in the economy, which costs jobs.

 James Sherk is Senior Policy Analyst in Labor Economics in the Center for Data Analysis at The Heritage Foundation.